-The Service Consuming Entity can outsource this function to a third party
+^{}The Service Consumer can outsource this function to a third party

-- 1. The Human Service Consumer requests a service from the Service Provider; - 2.
-The Service Provider authenticates the Human Service Consumer, and validates the iSHARE adherence of the Service Consuming Entity; - 3.
-The Service Provider authorises the Human Service Consumer of the Service Consuming Entity based on the entitlement information registered with the Service Provider; - 4.
+- 2. The Service Provider authenticates the Human Service Consumer, and validates the iSHARE adherence of the Service Consumer; - 3.
+The Service Provider authorises the Human Service Consumer of the Service Consumer based on the entitlement information registered with the Service Provider; - 4.
 The Service Provider executes the requested service; - 5.
 The Service Provider provides the service result to the Human Service Consumer.